Students will be instructed in dual and solo flights at night

 Students will learn the fundamentals of the theory and the skills to operate an aircraft in a safe manner at night.

-Generally, completion of this course results in a competent, skilled and knowledgeable pilot who can safely act as PIC of an aircraft during the night
+Completion of this course results in a competent, skilled, and knowledgeable pilot who can safely act as PIC of an aircraft during the night

 Upon completion of this course the successful student will / have demonstrate(d):

 The knowledge required to plan and execute flights at night

 The environmental and physiological factors associated with flying at night

 The skills to operate an aircraft at night, including effective instrument flying skills, and landing in low vis/night conditions with and without a landing light.

 Flight training workbooks with lesson plans; VNC and VTA maps;

 Up to 2 Months

 Aircraft / Briefing Room / and Flight Training Device (FTD)

 One-on-one Instructor-Student in the aircraft / Briefing Room / and Flight Training Device (FTD).